 The rules for getting Social Security survivor benefits depend on a number of factors.
 Learn more about what's involved to help you make a smart choice.

 Who Can Get Survivor Benefits and at What Age?

-Upon the death of a spouse, you are eligible for a Social Security survivor benefit as long as you have been married for at least nine months.
-(This length of marriage requirement is waived if you are caring for a child of the deceased spouse who is under the age of 16.)
+After the death of a spouse, you can get a monthly Social Security survivor benefit.
+This is true as long as you have been married for at least nine months.

 Survivor Benefit Basics